TheTexta/obsidian-main/Mathematics/Derivative.md

 A derivative is the equation for the slope of a graph at a given point on the graph.
+The function for the rate of change of a function at a given time

 ## Standard Definition
 A derivative is defined by the following standard formula which is the [[Limits|limit]] of the function as the difference between two points in the function become $\infty$ small. :